hseligson1/hseligson1/README.md

 ## 🤝 Connect with me

-If you have any question/feedback, please do not hesitate to reach out to me!
+If you have any question/feedback, please do not hesitate to reach out!

 <a href="https://www.linkedin.com/in/hannahseligson/">
   <img src="https://github.com/hseligson1/hseligson1/blob/main/images/linkedin.png" alt="Hannah Seligson | LinkedIn" width="21px"/>